GoInterject/GoInterject.github.io/wGetStarted/L-Create-PivotTable.md

 <br>

 **Step 5:** Now that the ReportRange() fields are prepared, you can add filters for the searches.
 Rename the title to "Pivot Table For Customer Transactions" as seen below.
-Also, add the filters Company Name, CustomerID, Begin Date, and End Date.
-The filters in the **Pivot** tab should match the filters in the **TargetForPivotTable** tab.
+Also, add the filters Company Name, Contact Name, CustomerID, Show Unapplied Only, Begin Date, and End Date.
+The filters in the **Pivot** tab should match the filters in the **TargetForPivotTable** tab.  **Note** Remember there are 2 hidded rows that you have to match.

 ![](/images/L-Create-PivotTable/23.png)